Biz-codes/my-diy-inventory-api/README.md

-# My DIY Inventory
-Are you DIY-Fabulous?!
-Of course you are!
-What about DIY-Organized?
-...
-When you start a project, do you find yourself scrambling to figure out what supplies you have around before you can get started?
-Do you ever get home from a supply run, only to realize that you overbought one thing but forgot to buy something else?
-Welcome to the virtual filing cabinet you have been needing to keep track of all your DIY supplies, tools and projects!
-Whether you are a DIY Builder, Crafter, Artiste, Gardener, Baker, etcetera, a My DIY Inventory account will lessen your stressin' when organizing your projects, freeing up your creative brain to enjoy
-Doin' It Yourself!!!
+# HVC Community Boards

+HVC Community Boards is a hub for the HVC community to connect and support each other.
+Connect with your classmates, your fellow cast members, and the whole HVC community!
+Find out when your friends will be at events like More Improv More Better!
+Support members of the community by visiting Marketplace Boards!
+NEVER MISS A CHANCE FOR MORE JOY & EASE!​
+LET'S MAKE THE HAPPY VALLEY HAPPIER!

 ### 1. Working Prototype
-You can access a working prototype of the React app here: https://my-diy-inventory.vercel.app/ and Node app here: https://my-diy-inventory.herokuapp.com/
+You can access a working prototype of the React app here: https://we-friendly.vercel.app/ and Node app here: https://we-friendly.herokuapp.com/

 ### 2. User Stories
-This app is for two types of users: a visitor and a logged-in user

-###### Landing Page
-* as a visitor
-* I want to land on the main page of this application and click buttons,
-* so I can access a demo or go to the sign up page.

-###### Landing Page
-* as a returning user
-* I want to land on the main page of this application and use navigation
-* So I can get to my login.

-###### Sign Up Page
-* as a visitor
-* I want fill out and submit a form,
-* so I can sign up for an account.

-###### Login  Page
-* as a returning user
-* I want to enter my username and password,
-* So I can log in to my account.

-###### "My DIY Dashboard" Page
-* as a logged-in user
-* I want to click on icons to visit "My DIY Tools", "My DIY Supplies", or "My DIY Projects",
-* so I can access my stored information on those pages.

-###### "My DIY Supplies" Page
-* as a logged-in user
-* I want to manage a list of the supplies I have saved, in alphabetical order, along with descriptions and quantities,
-* so I can manage what supplies I have available for my project.

-###### "My DIY Tools" Page
-* as a logged-in user
-* I want to manage a list of the tools I have saved, in alphabetical order, along with descriptions and quantities,
-* so I can manage which tools I have available for my project.

-###### "My DIY Projects" Page
-* as a logged-in user
-* I want to manage a list of the projects I have saved, in alphabetical order,
-* so I can click on them to manage project details.

-### 3. Functionality
+This app is for two types of users: community members and teachers.

+##### Landing Page
+* as a visitor,
+* I want to read about the HVC Community Boards App,
+* so I can decide if I want to sign up

+##### Landing Page
+* as a community member or teacher,
+* I want to click a link to a signup form
+* so I can sign up for the app

+##### Landing Page
+* as a registered user,
+* I want to log into my account,
+* so I can access the app

+##### Signup Page
+* as a community member or teacher
+* I want to sign up for an account
+* so I can join the HVC Community Boards app

+##### Membership Pending Page
+* as a prospective member
+* I want to see a message that the status of my membership is pending
+* so I know my signup form was submitted

+##### Report a Problem Page
+* as a community member or teacher
+* I want to report issues to the site administrator
+* so they can monitor and address any concerns with site performance or user conduct

+##### Community Hub Page
+* as a community member or teacher
+* I want to view the Community Hub Board
+* so I can connect with the general HVC community

+##### Community Hub Page
+* as a community member or teacher
+* I want to post to the Community Hub Board
+* so I can reach out to the general HVC community

+##### Marketplace Page (Bulletin-Board and Directory)
+* as a community member or teacher
+* I want to view the HVC Marketplace Boards
+* so I can look for businesses to support or items to buy

+##### Marketplace Page (Bulletin-Board and Directory)
+* as a community member or teacher
+* I want to post to the HVC Marketplace Boards
+* so I can share my business or items with other users

+##### New Listing Page

+### 3. Functionality (TO DO)
 The app's functionality (v1.0) includes:
 * All users can access a demo account to try the app.
 * All users can create an account.
 * All users can click on contact information links for the app creator.
+* Logged-in users can search for reviews by business name, zipcode, state, category and/or identity group.
-* Logged-in users can view their saved supplies, tools and projects. a
+* Logged-in users can search for businesses and services by name, zipcode, state and/or category.
-* Logged-in users can add, edit and delete inventory items (supplies, tools and projects).
+* Logged-in users can read all reviews, write reviews, and edit and delete the reviews they have written.
+* Logged-in users can view details about, save and add businesses/services, and edit details for businesses they have added.
-* Logged-in users can navigate between the Landing page and their Dashboard, Supplies, Tools and Projects pages - using top navigation.
+* Logged-in users can navigate between the Landing, Reviews and Businesses pages, and their Saved page - using top navigation.
 * Logged-in users can log out to return to the Landing page.
 * All users can use accessibility features such as text-to-speech and navigation via keyboard.

 ### 4. Technology
-* Front-End: HTML5, CSS3, JavaScript ES6, React
+* Front-End: HTML5, CSS3, JavaScript ES6, Angular, Typescript
-* Back-End: Node.js, Express.js, Mocha, Chai, RESTful API Endpoints, Postgres
+* Back-End: Node.js, Express.js, Mocha, Chai, RESTful API Endpoints, PostgreSQL
 * Development Environment: Heroku, DBeaver

-### 5. Wireframes
+### 5. Wireframes (TODO)
 Landing Page
 :-------------------------:
 ![Landing Page](/github-images/wireframes/landing-page.jpeg)